kjappelbaum/oximachinetool/README.md

 ## How to run the code

 You have to options to run the code: You can either clone the repository and directly run the flask app.
+Alternatively, can can directly [use it on MaterialsCloud](https://dev-tools.materialscloud.org/oximachine/input_structure/).

 ### Directly run flask app